 World Book Day: Author Visit

-To celebrate World Book Day, bestselling author Gill Lewis will visit the school and talk to Year 7s and Year 8s.
+To celebrate World Book Day, bestselling author Gill Lewis visited the school and talk to Year 7s and Year 8s.
 Her recent book Gorilla Dawn was chosen for by the Book Trust for Bookbuzz 2017.
+Please click here for full article.

-Everyone is invited to write a SHORT short story, no longer than a tweet (Under 140 characters, not counting spaces.)
-Prizes are awarded for the best entries and all get a Creme Egg.
+Pupils were invited to write a SHORT short story, no longer than a tweet (under 140 characters, not counting spaces).
+The winning entries are published below:

 Shadowing the Carnegie